TGX 1.1.1

 Warning

 Runtime shader changes can only select variants that were enabled in LOADED_SHADERS.
-If a draw call requires a missing variant, rendering may fail silently.
-This is intentional: the renderer avoids expensive runtime diagnostics in hot drawing paths.
+If a draw call needs a missing variant, it may draw nothing.
+This keeps hot drawing paths small and fast, so double-check the shader list when a scene unexpectedly disappears.

 Shader state